From Cazorla's heir to Ozil understudy - Ceballos faces fight to salvage Arsenal loan spell | Goal.com

 With no purchase option included in his loan deal, he could just go through the motions before heading back to Madrid in the summer or he could work hard and prove he has the talent to make a big impact over the closing months of the season in the Premier League.

-Arteta will demand a lot from him, as he does with ever player.
+Arteta will demand a lot from him, as he does with every player.

 How he reacts to that will go a long way towards determining whether he is remembered at Arsenal for more than just that sparkling debut against Burnley back in the summer sunshine.